lunarc/lunarc_docs/docs/batch_system.md

 **--mem-per-cpu** option of sbatch.
 In this case you also have to request allocation on a large memory node using the **-C mem64GB** option of sbatch.
-The following show an example how to request 4000 MB or main memory per compute core used:
+The following show an example how to request 4000 MB of main memory per compute core used:

     #SBATCH -C mem64GB
     #SBATCH --mem-per-cpu=4000